rootcss/rootcss.github.io/_posts/2015-11-24-postgres-update-timestamp-when-row-is-updated.md

 {% endhighlight %}

 <b>Note:</b> Please update the <table_name> and <column_name> accordingly and execute the code for your particular database.
 Also, note that, some web frameworks (like Rails) manage such columns(created_at, updated_at) automatically.

+ALso, if you want to view all existing methods, run this query:
+{% highlight sql %}
+SELECT  p.proname
+FROM    pg_catalog.pg_namespace n
+JOIN    pg_catalog.pg_proc p
+ON      p.pronamespace = n.oid
+WHERE   n.nspname = 'public'
+{% endhighlight %}

+And, run this query to view all Triggers:
+{% highlight sql %}
+SELECT * FROM pg_trigger;
+{% endhighlight %}

+Thanks!